 MHI Group believes that initiatives to improve employee engagement is a task that should be addressed by the human resources department (HR), executives, and managers based on a three-way partnership.
 We are working to improve engagement through six different initiatives in three corresponding areas.
 To ensure that the leadership of each corporate organization is committed to improving engagement, domain and segment CEOs and all chief officers are required to describe each organization's initiatives to improve engagement at the Board of Directors report.

-Roles of HR, executives, and manager 6 initiatives in 3 areas Improve engagement in terms of work rules, systems, and provide Develop systems, HR will take initiatives to develop personnel systems, rules related to workstyles, mechanisms, and support to other departments and infrastructure. infrastructures Work rules and personnel systems have a major influence on employee engagement.
+Roles of HR, executives, and manager

+Improve engagement in terms of work rules, systems, and provide support to other departments

+Work rules and personnel systems have a major influence on employee engagement.
 HR is required to be mindful of improving employee engagement when considering work rules and systems.
 It is also required to provide various kinds of support to executives and managers based on its expertise in organizational development and engagement.